gabrielepaoletti/quakepro/docs/source/library/scripts/fetcher_csv.rst

     :Returns:
         This script generates a directory (in the path from which this script was launched) named after the seismic station from which the data was downloaded.
 Inside this directory, you will find two primary files:

             - **Attributes CSV file**, that contains metadata for each seismic event/waveform and the station itself.
             - **HDF5 waveforms file**, that stores all the waveforms as ``numpy.ndarray`` objects.
 The file is structured into datasets, with each dataset named according to the trace name.
-This enables easy identification and matching of waveforms with their respective metadata.

         .. code-block:: text